Seagate/cortx-motr/doc/HLD-Data-Integrity.md

 ### II.2 Balloc Processing
 Motr client send data buffer, checksum buffer using RPC to server.

-- Motr server allocated balloc space for the total size of data buffer sent by client
+- Motr server requests blocks from the balloc module to cover the total size of data buffer sent by client

 - Balloc will attempt to allocate total size as one extent